Svabite

-Svabite is a arsenate mineral.
-The mineral is rare and is also a member of the Apatite group.
+Svabite is an arsenate mineral.
+The mineral is rare and is also a member of the apatite group.
+It is isomorphous with apatite and mimetite.

-It is named in 1891 by Hjalmar Sjögren after Anton von Swab.
+It got its name in 1891 by Hjalmar Sjögren after Anton von Swab.

-The mineral is isomorphous with Apatite and Mimetite.

 Occurrence

 Svabite can be found in countries like Sweden or Germany.

 The mineral is rare in calc-silicate skarns and arsenate analogue.